Freshwater wetland ecosystems

 Almost 10% of ‘natural’ or ‘low modified’ freshwater wetlands in Queensland are within protected areas.
 The majority are palustrine systems and are within national parks.

 Queensland's freshwater aquatic ecosystems vary significantly in condition.
 Some are in good to very good condition while others do not meet standards for water quality.

 Sediment, nutrients, pesticides and the loss of riparian forests are the major catchment pressures that broadly impact Queensland’s freshwater rivers but vary in their relative importance between regions.

 Invasive non-native fauna species, particularly invasive fish, are relatively widespread in some sections of Queensland’s freshwater ecosystems and have the potential to degrade and modify aquatic environments as well as displace native species.

 Invasive non-native flora species can have significant impacts on freshwater ecosystems including smothering native vegetation, blocking creeks, reducing water quality by preventing light penetration, reducing oxygenation of water, and choking out fish and other aquatic wildlife.

-|Healthy Land and Water South East Queensland report card|
+|Healthy Land and Water South East Queensland Report Card|

-The Healthy Land and Water South East Queensland Report Card covers the 18 major river catchments from the Noosa River Catchment to the New South Wales Border, as well as the marine areas of Pumicestone Passage, Moreton Bay and the Broadwater.
+The Healthy Land and Water South East Queensland Report Card covers 18 major river catchments from the Noosa River Catchment to the New South Wales Border, as well as the marine areas of Pumicestone Passage, Moreton Bay and the Broadwater.
 The report card is an annual commentary of the state of estuarine, marine and freshwater health with waterway monitoring from about 400 sites across the region.

 |Fitzroy Basin Report Card|